Central Bank of Liberia

 The Central Bank of Liberia is Liberia's central bank.
-Its current executive governor is Jolue Aloysius Tarlue.
+Its current executive governor is Henry F. Saamoi.
 The offices of the bank are located in Monrovia, the capital of Liberia.

 The bank is a member of the Alliance for Financial Inclusion.

 History

-From 1974 to 2000, Liberia's central bank was the National Bank of Liberia.
-The Central Bank of Liberia, known as "CBL", was founded on October 18, 1999, by an act of the Liberian legislature, and began operations in the year 2000, at which time the National Bank of Liberia, or "NBL", was dissolved.
+The National Bank of Liberia was established in July 1974 and served as Liberia's central bank until 2000.
+The Central Bank of Liberia was created by an act of the Liberian legislature on 18 October 1999 and began operations in 2000, when the National Bank of Liberia was dissolved.